bloominstituteoftechnology/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [ ] Mention two parts of Express that you learned about this week.
+With express you can create an API.
+You can create dynamic routes with endpoints on each route.
+You can also set the port the API is listening on.
+You can also create logic for requirements

 - [ ] Describe Middleware?
+Middleware are functions within our API that executes code and can make changes to the request and response objects

 - [ ] Describe a Resource?

+info we store or use is a resource

 - [ ] What can the API return to help clients know if a request was successful?

+status codes

 - [ ] How can we partition our application into sub-applications?

+we can partition our application into sub-applications using routers in our server

 ## Minimum Viable Product